I want you to live a good life.

 I love the Stoic quotes because you can apply them in your life and be more able to accept things as they are.

-I love the focus quotes because without focus you’ll accomplish nothing in life.
+I love the focus quotes and productivity quotes because without focus and productivity, you’ll always be distracted and you won’t accomplish much in life.

-I love the meditation quotes because they remind you that life is not only about accomplishing things, it’s also about “being”.
+I love the meditation quotes because they remind you life is not only about accomplishing things, it’s also about “being”.
+(Yes it’s the opposite of the previous point)

 Which tips and tools do you use to simplify and improve your digital life?

-- I use Spotify when I want to be inspired, focused and productive.
-Here’s the songs I listen to almost daily.
+• I use Spotify when I want to be inspired, focused, and productive.
+Here are the songs I listen to almost daily.

-- I search mostly on Google but sometimes it’s on Ecosia.
-It’s a search engine that plant trees.
+• I search mostly on Google but sometimes it’s on Ecosia.
+It’s a search engine that plants trees.
 Yes, you read that right.

-- I removed all social media apps from my tablet (Instagram, Twitter, Facebook, etc.).
-I still love and use Twitter since I follow a few wise accounts
+• I removed all social media apps from my tablet (Instagram, Twitter, Facebook, etc.).
+I still use Twitter since I follow a few wise accounts

 Who are the villains?